How To Cure and Preserve Olives at Home: 5 Methods Explained

 • Mediterranean-like aromas (optional)

 1. Prepare olives.
 Pick only good-looking olives, just like any other type of curing olives.
-Throw away those that have holes in them (probably an olive fly), and other that are rotten.
+Throw away those that have holes in them (probably an olive fly), and others that are rotten.
 I like to wash olives to get rid of any dirt and debris, and then I proceed to the next steps.

 2. If you can, wear glasses.
 Be careful, lye is a dangerous substance if you pour it on your skin or eyes, so make sure to stay protected.
 Using some plastic working glasses is completely fine.